I LOVE PORTLAND, OREGON.

 We were there for three days total and here is how we spent them:

 We are a family who loves to hike.
 And while there are endless amounts of hiking options near Portland, we opted for some of the most popular hikes near Multnomah Falls.
 Not only were there some very family-friendly options, there were also dog-friendly hikes so we were able to bring the whole family.
-We used my favorite hiking backpack, the Osprey Packs Poco AG Child Carrier, which comes in Blue, Black, and Green.
+We used my favorite hiking backpack, the Osprey Packs Poco AG Child Carrier.
 It’s a heavy duty child carrier, but in my opinion is fully worth the price for frequent hikers.
 Jimmy LOVES sitting in it because he still has full visibility and freedom to move his arms and legs around.
 It comes with a hidden rain hood and you can also use the pockets to store food and personal items.

 The Nines Hotel: